 In the Spotlight

-Climbers Coffee talks will continue during the 2012 - 2013 winter season.
-Date to be announced.
+Climbers Coffee talks will continue during the 2013 - 2014 winter season.
+Dates to be announced.

 The Volcanic Tableland offers exceptional bouldering opportunities, because of its unique geologic features formed by the cataclysmic volcanic eruption of the Long Valley Caldera 750,000 y.a. which left a highly dissected landscape of Bishop Tuff.
 Through time, this once barren tableau has evolved to support a unique and fragile environment that takes a keen eye and time to appreciate.
 The Volcanic Tablelands is situated at the ecological cusp of the Northern Mojave and Great Basin floristic Provinces where plants and associated wildlife species combine to make this an unusual and biologically diverse landscape.
 It has taken millennia for this environment to evolve and it will take responsible recreational users to preserve it into perpetuity - so enjoy and protect this place.

 Looking south down the Happy Drainage towards Bishop, Ca

 In the early 90´s, the Tableland was visited only by local climbers.
 By the late 90´s, thousands of climbers were coming from all over the world to try out their climbing skills on the many boulder problems the Tableland has to offer.
 With this dramatic increase in use, the BLM and the local climbing community has developed a climbing management philosophy to protect the natural resources while preserving access to climbing opportunities.

 Looking south in the Sad Drainage